45 Fun Brain Teasers for Kids [With Answers]All Posts

 This math activity is a bit different from others on the list.
 It’s not a traditional brain teaser, but it can also be used as a fun, skill-building alternative to traditional math class.

-Prodigy is a free game-based learning platform that takes kids on an online fantasy adventure while they answer math questions.
+Prodigy is a game-based learning platform that takes your students on an online fantasy adventure while they answer standards-aligned math questions.
 It’s engaging and effective at teaching necessary skills.

 Visual brain teasers for kids

 This ever-popular activity might remind you of your own childhood — and kids still love it!
 Spot the difference puzzles require lots of deduction and attention to detail.

 Here’s an example of a printable spot the difference activity.